zakariaxk/options-forecast-backtest/README.md

 ## Known Limitations

 - **Online Data Dependence**: `yfinance` ingestion requires network access; rate limits or DNS issues may interrupt runs.
 Consider caching or alternative providers for production.
+- **Historical Options Coverage**: Yahoo Finance does not provide a true “full historical options chain by date” feed; this project ingests a limited set of option contracts from the current chain and pulls each contract’s historical price series for the chosen date range, which works best for recent windows.
 - **Naive Option Targets**: Some illiquid options lack future price observations; fallback to underlying returns mitigates missing labels but may reduce signal quality.
 - **Baseline Strategies**: The packaged strategies are illustrative (straddles, credit spreads, covered calls).
 Tailor risk rules and sizing for real deployments.
 - **No MLflow/Airflow integration out of the box**: Hooks exist (see `common/schema.py` and settings) but additional configuration is necessary.